xxks-kkk/HyperPebblesDB/README.md

 - Continuous code integration using Travis-CI
 - New `emptyGuards` option in `db_bench` that gives detailed SSTables distribution under each guard across all levels
-- `db_bench` enables "fillseq" even when using existing database
+- `db_bench` enables "fillseq" and "fillrandom" even when using existing database
+- `db_bench` support "ycsb" option by reading a trace file generated from the YCSB benchmark (check "scripts/trace_gen.sh" for details)
+- Support guard-based parallel compaction, which can be turn on/off with `options.parallel_guard_compaction`
+- Support Succinct Range Filter (SuRF) as an alternative to bloom filter.
+Check [SuRF paper](http://www.cs.cmu.edu/~huanche1/publications/surf_paper.pdf) for details
+- Better internal documentation
+- Verified portability on both Mac & Linux using g++-5

 ### Dependencies